shubhamd99/spring-boot/README.md

 ## Projects in this Workspace

 This repository contains several sample projects to demonstrate Spring and Spring Boot concepts:

 - **[DemoSpringWithoutBoot](./DemoSpringWithoutBoot/)**: A demonstration of core Spring concepts (IoC, DI) without the auto-configuration magic of Spring Boot.
 - **[myApp](./myApp/)**: A basic introductory Spring Boot application.
 - **[ecom-proj](./ecom-proj/)**: A comprehensive E-Commerce REST API demonstrating CRUD operations, Spring Data JPA, H2 database integration, and file handling.
+- **[service-registry](./service-registry/)**: A demonstration of Netflix Eureka Server acting as a Service Discovery Registry for microservices.

 ## IoC, DI, and the IoC Container